OpenScaleRemote/OpenScaleRemote-Transmitter/README.md

 # OpenScaleRemote Transmitter

+OpenScaleRemote is a open source platform for building your own RC Transmitter and Reciever.
+The Transmitter can be based on lots of different boards, including various arduino, esp32 and teensy boards.
+The RP2040 is currently not supported.

 Board function | Arduino MEGA 2560 | ESP32WROOM32 | Teensy4.1
 -------- | -------- | -------- | --------
 pin_led | LED_BUILTIN | 2 | not set yet

-The OpenScaleRemote uses an RFM95W LoRa module build by HopeRF.
+OpenScaleRemote uses an RFM95W LoRa module build by HopeRF.
 You can choose between different types of RFM95W boards.
 We recommend the [adafruit version](https://www.adafruit.com/product/3072), but any other board can be used too.
 Just make shure that it matches the logic voltage of your mcu or use a SPI capable logic level voltage converter.

 RFM95W | Arduino MEGA 2560 | ESP32WROOM32 | Teensy4.1
 -------- | -------- | -------- | --------